 How will we feed the growing population while making agriculture more sustainable?
-In this episode, Bill sits down with Vikram Adve, Professor of Computer Science at the University of Illinois and Director of the AIFARMS National AI Institute for Agriculture, to discuss.
+In this episode, Bill sits down with Vikram Adve, to discuss.
+Vikram is an Illinois Grainger Engineering professor in the Siebel School of Computing and Data Science and Director of the AIFARMS National AI Institute for Agriculture.

 How will we feed the growing population while making agriculture more sustainable?

-In this episode, Bill sits down with Vikram Adve, Professor of Computer Science at the University of Illinois and Director of the AIFARMS National AI Institute for Agriculture, to discuss.
+In this episode, Bill sits down with Vikram Adve, to discuss.
+Vikram is an Illinois Grainger Engineering professor in the Siebel School of Computing and Data Science and Director of the AIFARMS National AI Institute for Agriculture.

 Vikram highlights the growing importance of digital agriculture, and how data and technology will play crucial roles in addressing global food production challenges, sustainability, and climate resilience.
 He also discusses AI's pivotal role and offers insights into optimizing machine learning at the edge.